Rhetos/Rhetos.Samples.AspNet/README.md

 This addition maps all generated Rhetos API controllers to an existing Swagger document named 'v1'.

-Run `dotnet run` and navigate to `http://localhost:5000/swagger/index.html`.
+Run `dotnet run Environment=Development` and navigate to `http://localhost:5000/swagger/index.html`.
 You should see entire Rhetos REST API in interactive UI.